8beetle9juice/MPixel2Launcher_Magisk/README.md

 ## CHANGELOG

+v4.0.3-fix
+-Add Launcher3 into the replace list to ensure compatibility

 v4.0.3
 - Fixed crash when dragging shortcuts and when entering settings
 - Disable Samsung immersive when at home screen